 To do this, a group of activists – including actress Natalia Wörner – have come together to create the #sicherheim campaign. #sicherheim (“safe home” in English) is an online platform aimed at raising awareness of violence against women through a high-profile campaign and the sicherheim.org website – at a time when the numbers affected are growing constantly.
 Its goal is to encourage women who are affected by domestic violence to actively seek help and to give them options.
 Donations collected are also used to fund organizations and associations offering help and refuge to women in need.

-Deutsche Wohnen is lending its support to this campaign as an official partner, both financially and in collaboration with the women’s rights organizations involved.
+Deutsche Wohnen supported this campaign as an official partner, both financially and in collaboration with the women’s rights organizations involved.
 You can find more information on the partnership here.

 Due to the coronavirus pandemic and resulting lockdown measures, families are spending more time at home.
 Unfortunately, this has seen a rise in domestic violence cases – among children as well as adults.
 Another complicating factor is that children’s social and support networks at school and nursery have been hamstrung or eliminated entirely by closures and restrictions.